abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 ### Update od.config

-Now, you will need to specify to pyos to bind users homedir to the exported nfs folder.
-To do so you will need to update the `od.config` file.
+Now, you need to configure pyos to bind user home directories to the exported NFS folder by updating the `od.config` file.

 First, change `desktop.homedirectorytype` variable from `None` to `persistentVolumeClaim`.